DAP-Lab/hindustani_raga_dataset_processing/README.md

 The image below shows the setup (not to scale) for the three cameras for the Pune singers.
 The angle between the front and the right camera is approximately 55 degrees and the front and left camera is approximately 47 degrees.
 We refer to left and right camera based on the singer's point of view.
+Additionally, a separate high-quality microphone situated near the singer's mouth records the audio.

 <div align="center">
   <img src="cameraSetupPuneSingers.png" alt="Recording Setup for Pune Singers">